Kamen Rider Amazon

-Kamen Rider Amazon (仮面ライダーアマゾン, Kamen Raidā Amazon) is a Japanese tokusatsu television series.
+Kamen Rider Amazon (仮面ライダーアマゾン, Kamen Raidā Amazon) is a Japanese tokusatsu, horror, adventure television series.
 The fourth installment to be produced as part of the Kamen Rider Series, the series aired in Japan from late 1974 to early 1975 on the NET and Mainichi Broadcasting System.
+Unlike preceding Kamen Riders who were based on grasshoppers, the character of Kamen Rider Amazon was based on a komodo dragon or other large lizard.

 It was the shortest Kamen Rider series ever, lasting only 24 episodes.
-While this was believed to be due to the show's heavy amounts of graphic violence, in reality, this was due to a pre-planned changeover between networks airing the program, from NET to MBS/TBS, which requested a clean break in airing series, thus resulting in a pre-planned end at episode 24.
+While this was believed to be due to the show's heavy amounts of graphic violence, in reality, this was due to a pre-planned changeover between networks airing the program, from NET and its ANN network to Tokyo Broadcasting System and its JNN network.
+This was a result of ABC switching to the former and MBS switching to the latter, which requested a clean break in airing series, thus resulting in a pre-planned end at episode 24.
 Its timeslot on NET was taken over by Himitsu Sentai Gorenger a week after its finale aired.

 Plot summary

 A plane crashes in the Amazon rainforest, leaving young Daisuke Yamamoto stranded without his parents.
 Soon adopted by an Incan tribe under the name "Amazon", he becomes a wild child, living off the land.

 However, his village is massacred by the Ten-Faced Demon Gorgos, who searches for the powerful GiGi Armlet to take over the world with it.
-The last Inca, Elder Bago, gives Daisuke the GiGi Armlet for safekeeping and uses his knowledge of Incan science and magic to perform a mystic ritual on Daisuke and transform him into the powerful "Kamen Rider Amazon" before dying.
-Now in Japan, Daisuke battles the evil organization Gedon, unaware of why they pursue him.
-Befriending Professor Kousaka's nephew and niece, Daisuke learns of the GiGi Armlet's true nature and ultimately defeats Gedon, then the Garanda Empire.
+The last Inca, Elder Bago, gives Amazon the GiGi Armlet for safekeeping and uses his knowledge of Incan science and magic to perform a mystic ritual on Amazon and transform him into the powerful "Kamen Rider Amazon" before dying.

+Later in Japan, Amazon battles the evil organization Gedon, unaware of why they pursue him.
+Befriending Professor Kousaka's nephew and niece, Amazon learns of the GiGi Armlet's true nature and ultimately defeats Gedon, then the Garanda Empire.